 ECON 332b.
 Theory of Money and Finance II.
 Analyzes microeconomic foundations and general equilibrium models of money and financial markets.
 Explores such topics as the theory of payments structure, capital asset pricing, rational expectations, efficient markets, contingent claims markets, and others.
 Prerequisite: 259.
+[3]

-[3] ECON 333.
+ECON 333.
 Topics in Microeconomics.
 Advanced theory and applications.
-May be repeated for credit if there is no duplication of topic.
-[Variable credit: 1-3]
+May be repeated for credit more than once if there is no duplication in topic.
+Students may enroll in more than one section of this course each semester.
+[1-3]